-There are over 300 birds that belong to the parrot family, “Psittacidae”, and many of these are kept as pets.
+Over 300 birds belong to the parrot family, Psittacidae, and many of these are kept as pets.
 Most popular parrot species are native to the tropics, where they favor humid forests and eat a variety of leaves, blossoms, seeds, and of course, fruit.
-Not all fruits are good for parrots, though, and it’s important to know which ones are suitable for your pet.
+Not all foods are good for parrots, though, and it’s important to know which ones are suitable for your pet.

-Most parrot owners know how much parrots enjoy fruit, but what about apples?
+Many owners know how much their parrots enjoy fruit, but what about apples?
 Can parrots eat apples?

-Apples are delicious treats that your parrot will love, and there are potential health benefits too.
+Apples are delicious treats that your parrot will love, and they have potential health benefits too.
 Apples are packed with antioxidants and fiber and are low in calories, making them great snacks for parrots.
 Potential health benefits of apples include the following.

 Apples contain vitamin A, which is needed for several important functions in parrots, including eye health and the general growth and repair of body tissues.
 It can also play a role in the health and vibrance of your parrot’s feathers.